seyerjo/fa2trakt/docs/private/implementation.md

 ## 1. Development Approach

 - **Methodology:** Given the focused scope of the initial version (v1.0) and potential future enhancements, an **Iterative Development** approach is suitable.
-  - **v1.0:** Focus on implementing the core functionality as defined in the requirements (`/docs/requirements.md`) and features (`/docs/features.md`).
-This includes button injection, title extraction, type detection, URL construction, tab opening, and basic i18n (Spanish).
+  - **v1.0:** Core functionality implemented as defined in requirements (`/docs/public/requirements.md`) and features (`/docs/public/features.md`), including:
+    - Button injection with optimized styling
+    - Robust title extraction with centralized selectors
+    - Content type detection
+    - URL construction with error handling
+    - Tab opening with localized feedback
+    - Internationalization (Spanish)
+  - **v1.x:** Current focus on:
+    - UI/UX refinements (CSS-only hover effects)
+    - Enhanced error handling
+    - Performance optimizations
-  - **Future Iterations:** Subsequent features (e.g., broader language support, Trakt API integration, options page) listed in the To-Do list (`/docs/to_do_list.md`) will be tackled in separate iterations based on priority.
+  - **Future Iterations:** Features listed in To-Do list (`/docs/private/to_do_list.md`) will be tackled based on priority, including:
+    - Trakt API integration (v2.0)
+    - Options page
+    - Multi-language support
 - **Branching Strategy:** A simple Git branching model is recommended:
   - `main`: Represents the latest stable, released version.
   - `develop` (Optional for initial phase, but recommended for future): Integration branch for upcoming release features.
   - `feat/feature-name`: Branches for developing new features.
   - `fix/bug-description`: Branches for fixing bugs.
   - Pull Requests (PRs) should be used to merge feature/fix branches into `develop` (or `main` initially), requiring review (see Contribution Guidelines).
 - **Testing:** Manual testing is the primary method for v1.0.
 Developers should test thoroughly during development using the "Load unpacked" method in Chrome across various FilmAffinity movie and series pages.
-Automated testing should be considered for future iterations (see To-Do list).
+Automated testing should be considered for future iterations.

 ## 2. Coding Standards